Missing-Link-harkat/UI-for-the-ESP32-s3/README.md

 - toucsreen
 - rotation knob
 - saves and deletes the settings
-- dimmens the screen for sleep mode
+- dims the screen for the sleep mode

 ## Software